 We drove Hwy 10 southeast along the western border of Texas and Mexico.
 It was interesting to come across this inspection station pretty much in the middle of nowhere and be asked, “Are you both U.S. citizens?”
 I couldn’t help but wonder what would happen if the answer was, no.

 Remember I told you if we had to drive Hwy 5 – the length of CA – ever again it would be far too soon?
 I’d like to amend that statement and add in, if we ever have to drive Hwy 10 and Hwy 20 across west Texas again, it will be too soon.
 If the weather forces us to do so on our return trip I’m pretty sure I will break down and cry.
 Okay, that’s not a Pollyanna attitude but it’s the truth.

 Zip, Nada, Nothin

 I’m the first person to find beauty in the desert, I’ve said this before and I stand by it, but, O.M.G. this drive was 500 miles of zip, nada, nothin.
 The occasional blink of a town – kind of – and a few of those large truck stop places, but other than that, nothing.
 Until… we reached Pecos and then we saw lots and lots and lots of oil drills and these…

-I don’t know what Pollyanna would say about oil drills and refineries, I suppose she’d be glad that we had the natural resources, but what I would say is that the
+I don’t know what Pollyanna would say about oil drills and refineries, I suppose she’d be glad that we had the natural resources.
+What I would say is the

 smell stench of crude oil in the air is beyond description.
 I was wearing a turtle neck sweater and I kept pulling the collar up over my nose in an attempt to squelch the smell.